How to Write a Blog for Your Photography Website

 Blogging not your forte?
 Let us convince you otherwise: with the right tips and tricks, anyone can become a terrific blogger.
 Luckily, all the info you’ll need to write a blog for your photography website is right here below!

-Before the ‘what’ and the ‘how’, let’s explore the ‘why’.
+Before we start talking about how to start a blog, let’s take a look why you should create one.
 You might have heard (just a couple of sentences ago) that having a blog is important, but how will a bunch of words contribute to the success of your photos?
 Here is the list of benefits that will come with a successful blog on your website:

 While there are many free blogging platforms out there, it is highly recommended to make the magic happen on your own website.
 Why?
 Because you want that “organic SEO juice” to flow like rivers directly to your domain.
 Luckily, Wix has a super convenient solution to start a blog within your existing site.
 Simply go to your Wix photography website, choose ‘Add’ > ‘Blog’, and a dedicated page will appear on your website before you can say the word “press”.
 Your newly added blog comes with a well-thought-out design and all the must-have features: blog post editor, comments, shares, recent blog posts, tags, drafts, scheduling, and many more.
 The only thing missing now is your engaging content!

 In writing, just like in photography, finding your inspiration is the first step to any successful project.
 And, if you don’t have it off the top of your head, then you’ll need to search for it.
 But where?
 Follow some major photography blogs (Fstoppers, PetaPixel, Digital Photography School and yours truly – the Wix Photography Blog, just to name a few), subscribe to your favorite photographers on Facebook and Instagram, browse some large-scale photography magazines… and simply open your eyes and look around, inspiration is everywhere!

 Once your creative juices are flowing, stream them to the right direction with the following list of possible topics: